 The Good News

 The good news is that change is not only possible but it is continuously happening.
 We need to help increase children’s consciousness of language .
-This, rather than just experiencing it externally or ‘playing’ at it.
+It needs to be this, rather than just experiencing it externally or ‘playing’ at it.

 To want to write, a child must simply see writing done and see what writing can do.
-How much writing do most children see being done at school is also an issue – a topic we discuss here.
+How much writing do most children see being done at school is also a potential issue flagged up by research projects – a topic we discuss here.

 The point of language education is not awareness for its own sake, but awareness as a necessary accompaniment to the development of the capabilities of children as producers and interpreters of writing.
 We hope to give children the tools that will allow them to challenge, break through and ultimately transform the dominant orders of writing – not simply copy them or imitate them from/for the teacher.